bktiel/Image2Towny/README.md

 After installing the plugin, run /imgtowny with arguments to start processing.
 This may take a while.

 Lastly, once everything is done, you'll need to run townblocks.sql in the output folder against the Towny install's MySQL database.
-Everything else should populate automatically (there are two many transactions in townblocks for larger maps to do this through Towny's SQL prepared statements).
+Everything else should populate automatically (there are too many transactions in townblocks for larger maps to do this through Towny's SQL prepared statements).

 Restarting the server or doing /ta reload all will load the generated Towns.